astronomer/docs/software/configure-deployment.md

 Though it largely depends on your use case, we recommend the Local executor for development environments and the Celery or Kubernetes executors for production environments operating at scale.

-For a detailed breakdown of each executor, read Astronomer's [Airflow executors explained](https://www.astronomer.io/guides/airflow-executors-explained).
+For a detailed breakdown of each executor, read Astronomer's [Airflow Executors Explained](https://www.astronomer.io/guides/airflow-executors-explained).

 ## Scale core resources